Seiya Suzuki Player Props: Cubs vs. Cardinals

 Seiya Suzuki At The Plate

-- Suzuki has 13 doubles, two triples, eight home runs and 35 walks while hitting .263.
+- Suzuki is hitting .262 with 14 doubles, two triples, eight home runs and 35 walks.

-- Among qualifying hitters in baseball, his batting average ranks 63rd, his on-base percentage ranks 42nd, and he is 100th in the league in slugging.

-- In 65.8% of his 76 games this season, Suzuki has picked up at least one hit.
-He's also had 19 multi-hit games.
+- Suzuki is batting .364 with one homer during his last games and is riding a four-game hitting streak.

-- In 30.3% of his games this year, Suzuki has had at least one RBI.
-He's picked up more than one in 7.9% and driven in three or more of his team's runs in two contests.
+- In 29.9% of his games this year, Suzuki has notched at least one RBI.
+In six of those games (7.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 38.2% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (5.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.